 As Dexcom researched these user pain points they developed a concept for an "automatic" applicator that required only a simple press of a button.
 While the concept showed promise, early prototypes had high failure rates and were unreliable.
-Initially, Design Concepts was brought in to help Dexcom decide if the concept was technically feasible.
+Initially, Delve was brought in to help Dexcom decide if the concept was technically feasible.

-Through a series of design sprints, Design Concepts worked with Dexcom to rethink the experience.
+Through a series of design sprints, Delve worked with Dexcom to rethink the experience.
 We developed several options and built prototypes that our human factors engineers used to conduct Formative Usability Studies with users, looking at different styles of actuation buttons, button guards (to prevent accidental discharge), and drafts of instructions for the Quick Start Guides.
 We made testing stimuli that allowed representative users to simulate the use of the applicator (including packaging and disposal) without the inclusion of an actual needle.
 Research on hand positioning informed where the applicator button was placed.
 Formative studies also revealed potential issues with the button guard that guided our engineers to a snap-off design.

 We learned that a positive user experience required a blink-of-the-eye insertion of the sensor to minimize any sensation or anticipation of pain.
 The team had to design and engineer a fast, complicated motion in a disposable device that's manufactured in high volume.
 Issues with jamming, material incompatibilities and friction were among the biggest challenges to overcome.
 With millions of users, even .1% failure would result in thousands of complaints.